 He lay on the grass, hands behind his head, the sky mirroring itself in the blue depths of his clear eyes.
 The muted buzz of insects filled his ears with pleasant music.
 Chewing a blade of grass, he smiled at the antics of a butterfly.
 He peered around a branch as the sun caressed his body with fingers of warmth and pleasure.
 He chuckled, content with himself and the world.

-It was the time of falling leaves and all the herds were moving toward the land of the setting sun.
-The forests and the plains behind them were already bare, waiting for the sleep that would come as snow started to fall.
+It was a time of falling leaves and all the herds were moving toward the land of the setting sun.
+The forests and the plains far behind them were already bare, waiting for the sleep that would come as snow started to fall.
 The older members of the herd like himself were becoming increasingly tense and restless.
 He would wake in the middle of the night, unaccountably afraid.
 Images of oddly dressed figures and strange flat shapes in the sky filled his mind with terror.
 This unease happened only during the time of falling leaves.

 A shadow drifted over him and a chill crept through his body.
 He shivered and looked about quickly, getting increasingly nervous as the memories returned.
 Shouts were coming from the herd as they ran toward the forest, fear contorting their faces.
 He started breathing rapidly and looked up at the sky.
 He watched the flat shapes fly toward him and felt the hair on his neck stiffen.